 A M.A.R.S automated sliding glass rooflight was used at the top of the home as an access rooflight, sliding open easily at the push of a button to grant the home's occupants easy access to their rooftop space.
 In London where outdoor space is sparse, making the most of any rooftop space is essential.

-IQ also designed and detailed a tricky interface between the minimal windows sliders with a structural glass floor on either side.
+IQ Glass designed a tricky interface between the minimal windows sliders with a structural glass floor on either side.
 The design team at IQ had to consider fixings as well as drainage to ensure the bespoke glass installation worked with the surrounding finishes.

 The internal courtyards create additional levels of natural light as well as create an indoor-outdoor aesthetic.
 The introduction of outdoor space within these ‘underground’ living spaces helps to bring the natural environment indoors.